Tatakae! Osper: Anime

 The series was broadcast on NTV from December 14, 1965 to October 31, 1967.
 Of these, the episodes ran from December 13, 1966 to October 24, 1967 were actually reruns of the previous episodes.
-An amount of 53 episodes were produced.
+An amount of 52 episodes were produced.

 Until December 28, 1965, the series was initially aired every Tuesday from 18:15 to 18:45 (Japan Standard Time) but starting from January 4, 1966, it was broadcast every Tuesday from 18:00 to 18:30.
 In the first half of the broadcast, the program was broadcast without a specific sponsor, but in the second half of the broadcast with was provided by a cooperative dairy company, Kyodo Milk Industry which also sponsored in rebroadcasts until the middle of the broadcast.
 Later, it was sponsored by Utena, a cosmetic manufacturer.

 It was NTV's first anime to have broadcast in the network.
 However, it has never been released on home video and is rarely featured in retrospective programs.
-In addition, the whereabouts of film masters for all episodes of the series were unknown until 2022 as Nihon Hoso Eigasha, which was in charge of the production of the program along with Nippon TV, and their successor Nihon Terebi Dōga had dissolved.
+In addition, the whereabouts of film masters for all episodes of the series were unknown until 2022 as Nihon Terebi Dōga had dissolved.
 The opening of Fight!
 Osper was included in the anime theme compilation Mania Aizo Han Natsukashi 〜TV Anime Tema Collection(マニア愛蔵版 懐かし〜いTVアニメテーマコレクション, Maniac's Treasured Edition Nostalgia: TV Anime Theme Collection) released on VHS and laserdisc by Hummingbird.